Distributed-Validators-Synctems/Validator-School/README.md

 2. You will launch a validator in the main network of one of the possible blockchain projects, and you will be provided with a minimum delegation from DVS, which will allow you to be on the list of active validators for some time.
 This time will be enough for you to prove yourself as a validator and receive a delegation from the community or Foundation/Project, provided that you make personal efforts and apply the acquired knowledge in practice.

+### Additional Features for Validator School Graduates

+Graduating from Validator School not only grants you a diploma but also opens up various avenues for contributing to projects across the Cosmos Ecosystem.
+To further enhance the value for our alumni, we are excited to introduce several new features available exclusively to graduates:

+1. **Workshops for Graduates**

+   As a Validator School graduate, you will have access to exclusive workshops featuring prominent speakers from Cosmos Ecosystem projects, active community participants, and more.
+These workshops aim to provide deeper insights and hands-on knowledge beyond the core curriculum.
+Graduates are invited to attend these events at no cost.
+Future courses may include special workshops led by various teams from the ecosystem, offering unique learning opportunities tailored to current developments and trends.

+2. **Job Opportunities**

+   Graduates who have successfully completed the course and are part of the Graduates Group will be eligible to receive job opportunities on a demand basis.
+This means that when projects reach out to us with inquiries for roles such as Validators, Community Managers, or other positions, we will share these opportunities with you.
+It’s a chance to apply your skills in real-world scenarios and advance your career in the blockchain ecosystem.

+3. **Graduates' Telegram Chat**

+   Upon completing the course, graduates are invited to join a dedicated Telegram chat exclusively for alumni.
+This chat serves as a platform for ongoing communication, knowledge exchange, and peer support among graduates.
+It’s a space where you can connect with other Validator School alumni, share insights, discuss best practices, and collaborate on new initiatives.
+Being part of this community allows you to stay up-to-date with the latest opportunities and trends, as well as to benefit from the collective expertise and support of your peers.

+These features are designed to provide ongoing value to our graduates, ensuring that their journey with Validator School extends beyond the classroom and into a vibrant, supportive community.

 # Decentralizaed Governance

 1) Validator School is governed by mentors by the Validator School SubDAO, that is driving by DVS DAS